stadtnavi/stadtnavi-widget/Readme.md

   Default: `256`
 - `attribution`: The information text at the bottom right corner of the map.
   Default: `Map data &copy; <a href="https://www.openstreetmap.org/">OpenStreetMap</a> contributors`
+- `pinPrimaryColor`: Fill color of the map marker.
+  Default: #f8dd14"
+- `pinSecondaryColor`: Border color of the map marker
+  Default: #000000"
 - `maxZoom`: Maximum zoom level allowed.
   Default: 18